loveridge/spring/doc/site/content/changelogs/_index.markdown

 - add the corresponding getters (`Spring.GetFeatureFireTime`, `Spring.GetFeatureSmokeTime`) for the above.

 ### RmlUi
-- added `RmlUi.GetDocumentPathRequests` which tracks all of the files opened by an RmlUi LoadDocument call
+- added `RmlUi.GetDocumentPathRequests(string docPath) -> {"filePath", "filePath", ...}` which tracks all of the files opened by an RmlUi LoadDocument call
-- added `RmlUi.ClearDocumentPathRequests` to clear tracked LoadDocument files
+- added `RmlUi.ClearDocumentPathRequests(string docPath) -> nil` to clear tracked LoadDocument files

 ### Misc